The Spirituality of Pain Presentation

 In the world view that I bring to this discussion, I believe that most all of us individually, in our communities, and even as a planet are ill and need to be paying attention to the pains we feel in order to correct, protect, and preserve our lives and in some cases in order to be made into something better than we are now.
-Sometimes the pain of one is a lesson to the many.
+Sometimes the pain of one is a Presentation to the many.
 Sometimes the pain of the one diagnoses the deeper problems of the world.

 Avoiding pain and filling the painful places in our lives does not heal these deeper ills.
 The physician who might prescribe a sedative rather than deal with a patient's psychological problem is not healing only masking pain.
 It might be possible to deal with the pain of a broken arm with morphine, but for real healing, the arm still must be set.